Hi! I'm Matt Ramos

 While I have been coding in almost every tech that is used at enterprise and big tech companies, I have the ones that are my favorite and my specialization that I have a lot of fun using and believe that it's the best for productivity.
 They are:

-• Rust: Fearless concurrency for system programming and distributed systems where the applications don't perform well with garbage-collected languages or where we want to achieve the most performance (and the GC is an obstacle to do this).
+• Rust: Fearless concurrency for system programming and distributed systems where we want to achieve the most performance (and the GC is an obstacle to do this).

-• GoLang: I have been using Go for more than 5 years for highly scalable distributed systems in fintech, banks, and high-demand IoT.
-I can say that it works great, is very productive, and one of the best experiences I have in these contexts.
-Comparing it with others that I always used at these companies too, like Java, Python, etc., I just find Go to be simple, powerful, easy to write testable code, easy to write tests, with a great concurrency model—definitely an amazing and productive garbage-collected programming language for back-end and distributed systems in general.
+• GoLang: I have been using Go for highly scalable distributed systems in fintech, banks, and high-demand IoT.
+I can say that it works great, is very productive, and one of the best experiences I have in these contexts, definitely an amazing and productive garbage-collected programming language for back-end and distributed systems in general.

 • Svelte: After 7 years using React and around 5 years using Next, I gave a try to Svelte and it was incredible—fun and productive.

-• C/C++: I've been coding in C/C++ since 2014, and it remains my go-to language for native development.
-I use it to create native plugins for platforms like iOS and Android that provide direct access to OS functionalities, and I integrate these plugins into cross-platform applications built with frameworks like Flutter—for example, developing a native iOS plugin to enhance my Flutter app.
-Beyond that, I apply C/C++ in game development, AR/VR projects, and enjoy digging into open-source codebases to learn and contribute.
+• C/C++: I've been coding in C/C++ since 2014, and it remains my go-to language for systems development.
+I apply C/C++ in game development, AR/VR projects, and enjoy digging into open-source codebases to learn and contribute.